berndverst/sonos-entrance-music-android/README.md

 Work In Progress:
 * Still figuring out the simple service discovery protocol usage to detect SONOS speakers.

+Nice to have:
+* Use Android device as audio stream server to provide local URL for playback.

 Related:
 * [Android SSDP Library](../../../android-ssdp)